-foods, banks, computers and other New Russia status symbols.
-I understood almost everything, with the help of an extremely basic vocabulary and the helpful, historical tendency of the Russians to borrow words from other languages.
-Even under the heavy disguise of the Cyrillic alphabet, the word for a botel floor is pure French, étage.
+Corrected but not graded.
+The real test for me came when I made my second trip to Russia.
+During my first trip, before I started the course, I had been content to struggle with the Cyrillic alpha-content to struggle with the Cyrillic alpha-ter that seened to annunce, "BACKUI POBLIK".
+After at least one minute of decoding.
+I started to giggle.
+BASKIN ROBDINS.
+My favorite word looked like bAP, which turned out to be good place to get a stord of bODKA.
+Ten months later, as my plane bounced foods, banks, computers and other New Rus-sia status symbols.
+I understood atmost everything, with the help of an extremely basic vocabulary and the helpful, historical tendency of the Russians to borrow words from other languages.
+Even under the heavy disguise of the Cyrillic alphabet, the word for a bled floor is pure French, étage.
 Nor does it take much linguistic brilliance to rereading my Russian textbook.
-On the way into town, I began to read billboards.
+On the way into jown, I began to read billboards.
 Sud-denly, I felt a surge of confidence and an unseemly interest in cell phones, snack into Moscow in a blizzard, I was frantically figure out that fotoapparat is just a fancy way of saying camera.

-One cannot live by billboards alone, however.
+One cannot live by bilboards alone, how-ever.
 The more interesting challenge came when we decided to take a walk.
-I approached the elderly hotel security guard near the door, took a deep breath and asked "Where is the Stary Arba?" in what I hoped was Russian.
-He looked at me with a mixture of relief and astonishment, smiled and not only gave me directions but drew a map highlighting the underground passages that save Moscow pedestrians from certain death on the city's many-laned streets.
+I ap-proached the elderly hotel security guard mear the door, took a deep breath and asked "Where is the Stary Arbat?" in what I hoped was Russian He looked at me with a nicture of relief and astonishment, smiled and not only gave ane directions but drew a map highlighting the underground passages that save Moscow pedestruans from certain death on the city's many-laned streets.

-flakes, we were approached by a woman who wanted to tell us about the Eastey services at her cultural center.
-As she raticled on, I realized that I was getting the drift of the conversation.
-Unfortunately we had not reached the future tense in class, so was unable to tell her politely that we were leaving for St. Pettersburg in a few days.
-Subject to the experience, I spent the next two weeks producing bits and pieces of Russian.
+Takes, we were approached unity on snow rinkes, we were approached by a woman who wanted to tell us about the Eastep services at her cultural center.
+As she rat-tled on, I realized that I was getting the drift of the conversation.
+Unfortunately we had not reached the future tense in class, sol was unable to tell her politely that we were leaving for St. Petersburg in a few days.
+Buoyed by the experience, I spent the next two weeks producing bits and pieces of Russian.
 I asked for directions.
-Horgained with taxl drivers.
-I mastered the Moscow Walking along the Arbat, Moscow's favor ite pedestrian mall, in a flurry of snow metro, starting with the central station where four lines meet.
-I translated for my friends when the charming docunt at the Romanov Boyars louse explained the life of a noble family in 16th-century Moscow.
-I smiled a lot, and, almost without exception, everyone smiled back and tried to help with directions, information, advice.
-Russia was indeed less coarsus I remembered other countries where a few words of the language had had dramather effect.
-My best moment in Turkey came in a pretentious, dark restaurant in Istanbul.
-As we struggled to read the menus in the penumbra, our waiter ignored our requests in English for more light.
-Suddenly I remembered that my 40-word Turkish wocabulary included both lutten (please) and mum (candle).
-When I sald firmly, "Lutteh, mum," his amazement was tovely to behold, and so were the candles that promptly erared our table. graced our table.
+I bargained with taxi drivers.
+I mastered the Moscow Walking along the Arbat, Moscow's favor ite pedestrian mall, in a flurry of snow few words of the language had had dramatip effect.
+My best moment in Turkey came in a pretentious, dark resturrant in Istanbul.
+As we struggled to read the menus in tip perumbra, our waiter ignored our requests in English for more light.
+Studienly I re-membered that my 40-word Turkish worab-ulary included both lutten (Dease) and num (candie).
+When I said firmly, "Lutteh num, 'his amazementr was lovely to behad, num,' sawer the candles that promptly graned our risk.